 Compliance and regulations

-Make sure the provider is compliant with all relevant regulations and industry standards, including PCI DSS (Payment Card Industry Data Security Standard).
+Make sure the provider, whether a bank or credit union, is compliant with all relevant regulations and industry standards, including PCI DSS (Payment Card Industry Data Security Standard).
 You should also check if they have a history of regulatory violations or data breaches.

 Fees and costs